History-Register Automata

 \section{Introduction}

-Program analysis faces substantial challenges due to its aim to devise finitary methods and machines which are called to operate on potentially infinite program computations.
-A specific such challenge stems from dynamic generative behaviours such as, for example, object or thread creation in Java, or reference creation in ML.
-A program engaging in such behaviours is expected to generate a possibly unbounded amount of distinct, i.e.~\emph{fresh}, resources, each of which is assigned a unique identifier, a \emph{name}.
+Program analysis faces substantial challenges due to its aim to devise finitary methods and machines which are required to operate on potentially infinite program computations.
+A specific such challenge stems from dynamic generative behaviours such as, for example, object or thread creation in Java, or reference creation in ML .
+A program engaging in such behaviours is expected to generate a possibly unbounded amount of distinct resources, each of which is assigned a unique identifier, a \emph{name}.
 Hence, any machine designed for analysing such programs is expected to operate on an infinite alphabet of names.
-The latter need has brought about introducing automata over infinite alphabets in program analysis, starting from prototypical machines for mobile calculi~\cite{HDA} and variable programs~\cite{RA1}, and recently developing towards automata for verification tasks such as equivalence checks of ML programs~\cite{ML1,ML2}, context-bounded analysis of concurrent programs~\cite{Java1,Java2} and runtime program monitoring~\cite{TOPL}.
+The latter need has brought about the introduction of automata over infinite alphabets in program analysis, starting from prototypical machines for mobile calculi~\cite{HDA} and variable programs~\cite{RA1}, and recently developing towards automata for verification tasks such as equivalence checks of ML programs~\cite{ML1,ML2}, context-bounded analysis of concurrent programs~\cite{Java1,Java2} and runtime program monitoring~\cite{TOPL}.

 The literature on automata over infinite alphabets is rich in formalisms each based on a different approach for tackling the infiniteness of the alphabet in a finitary manner (see~e.g.~\cite{Segoufin_overview} for an overview).
 A particularly intuitive such model is that of \emph{Register Automata (RA)}~\cite{RA1,RA2}, which are machines built around the concept of an ordinary finite-state automaton attached with a fixed finite amount of registers.
 The automaton can store in its registers names coming from the input, and make control decisions by comparing new input names with those already stored.
 Thus, by talking about addresses of its memory registers rather than actual names, a so finitely-described automaton can tackle the infinite alphabet of names.
-Driven by program analysis considerations, register automata have been recently extended with feature of name-freshness recognition~\cite{FRA}, that is, the capability of the automaton to accept specific inputs just if they are \emph{fresh}\,--\,they have not appeared before during computation.
+Driven by program analysis considerations, register automata have been recently extended with the feature of name-freshness recognition~\cite{FRA}, that is, the capability of the automaton to accept specific inputs just if they are \emph{fresh}\,---\,they have not appeared before during computation.
 Those automata, called \emph{Fresh-Register Automata (FRA)}, can account for languages like the following,

 which captures the output of a fresh-name generator ($\names$ is a countably infinite set of names).
 FRAs are expressive enough to model, for example, finitary fragments of languages like the $\pi$-calculus~\cite{FRA} or ML~\cite{ML1}.